Top 11 Weight Training Exercises for Sprinters

 This movement is tough from a coordination standpoint, demanding balance, and a high degree of intramuscular coordination.
 This movement is excellent for trunk control and just being a little bit more dynamic.
 Do this movement for four to five sets of twelve reps on each side.

 Utilize all six of these movements.
-Take one of these pairs of movements and go to the gym today and try it out and notice how the abs are a little bit sorer.
+Take one of these pairs of movements and put it to use with the Peak Strength sprinter programs to become faster on the track.

 It is amazing what can be done with the upper body when stimulating dynamic trunk control in conjunction.
 All of it put together will lead to greater speed on the track, soccer pitch, basketball court, and football field.